Activity 3.2 3 Breast Cancer Screening And Prevention: Exact Answer & Steps

 Beyond regular screening, here are evidence-based ways to reduce your breast cancer risk:

 Physical activity is probably the most powerful tool we have.
-Aim for at least 150 minutes of moderate exercise per week—think brisk walking, cycling, or swimming.
+Which means aim for at least 150 minutes of moderate exercise per week—think brisk walking, cycling, or swimming.
 Studies show that women who are physically active have a 10-20% lower risk of breast cancer.

 Maintain a healthy weight after age 18.
 Being overweight or obese increases estrogen levels, which can fuel certain types of breast cancer.
 This is particularly important for postmenopausal women, who tend to gain weight more easily.